 Yoga is an ancient spiritual practice.
-It involves various types of activities like breathing, stretching and exercise.
+It involves various types of activities like breathing, stretching, and exercise.

 Maharshi Patanjali formulated the Yoga Sutras about 2000 years ago.
-He was also known as the father of modern of yoga.
+He was also known as the father of modern yoga.
 Yoga was introduced to the western countries in the 20th century.

 Maharshi Patanjali founded the eight limbs (ashta-anga) of yoga:

-Unless, you are an advanced and absolute professional in yoga, there is no need for you to flex, twist or churn your body.
+Unless you are an advanced and absolute professional in yoga, there is no need for you to flex, twist or churn your body.
 In fact, for different body types, there are unique yoga exercises.
 The yogic practice which one can do may not necessarily suit another person.

 Therefore, it is important to identify your body type and perform exercises accordingly.
 Additionally, one must always initiate with simple yoga that involves breathing and meditation.
-Gradually, as the body begins to get a grip over it, one can wish to pursue further discourses in yoga.
+Gradually, as the body begins to get a grip on it, one can wish to pursue further discourses in yoga.